Linko-3D/Godot-Simple-First-Person-Controller/README.md

 # Simple First Person Controller

-A simple **Godot First-Person Controller** with movement, jumping, walking, crouching, and smooth animations.
+A simple **Godot First-Person Controller** with movement, jumping, walking, crouching, footstep sounds and smooth animations.

 ### **Input Setup:**
 Configure these inputs in the **Input Map**: